Eye Camps (Netrashibir)

 Three times a year Shanti Mandir’s global resources are mobilized to organize eye camps in northern India, where people with eye diseases receive treatment.
 The eye camps are arranged through the Shanti Mandir ashram in Kankhal, next to Haridwar in Uttarakhand State.

-In each eye camp organized by Shanti Mandir and overseen by Swami Nityananda, great care is taken to ensure a consistently high standard of service in the areas of surgery and postoperative care.
+In each eye camp organized by Shanti Mandir and overseen by Mahamandaleshwar Swami Nityananda, great care is taken to ensure a consistently high standard of service in the areas of surgery and postoperative care.
 The success rate of all surgery performed to date is 100 percent.

 Reports of the recent Eye Camps (to view photos of previous Eye Camps, click here):